sinitame/epfl-ada-project/README.md

 # A list of internal milestones until milestone 2

-- [x] Explore the quality of the data and check its consitancy over years (2018 seems to have more informations than previous years -> Same informations, just a different way to categorize accidents gravity between 2018 and previous years)
+- [x] Explore the quality of the data and check its consistency over years (2018 seems to have more informations than previous years -> Same informations, just a different way to categorize accidents gravity between 2018 and previous years)
 - [x] Plot the evolution of specific features over time (Number of accidents years/months)
 - [x] Get hands on map visualization tools to plot some insights on a map of France.
 (D3.js tutorials under test)
-- [x] Develop helper functions to help use agregate our different data sources (we decided to use only one dataset so no more needed)
+- [x] Develop helper functions to help use aggregate our different data sources (we decided to use only one dataset so no more needed)
 - [x] Develop functions to generate relevant data for each part of the data story (introduction, part 1, part 2, part 3, part 4)

 # Detailed plan of the Data Story